-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 5.2 What requirements must be satisfied to obtain authorisation?

-- a copy of the company's deed of establishment, with the minister of law and human rights' approval;
+- a copy of the company's deed of establishment, with the approval of the minister of law and human rights;

+- a copy of the company's latest deed of amendment of the articles of association (if any), with the approval/acknowledgement of the minister of law and human rights;

-- its organisational structure;
+- its organisational structure, with details on:

 - an initial report of a guarantee fund and evidence of placement of a guarantee fund;

+- a list of ownership, consisting of details on the share ownership of each shareholder and the ultimate shareholder and/or beneficial owner, as well as a list of other companies within the same company group involved in the insurance and/or reinsurance business;

-- shareholder data;
+- shareholder data and documents;

 - evidence that the company has employed experts, an actuary and internal auditor;